 It’s still not the time to open the design program.
 Why?
 Because you have to know some requirements before.

-And these requirements come from iTunes, the biggest online directory on which you want to publish your podcast.
+And these requirements come from Apple Podcast, the biggest online directory on which you want to publish your podcast.

 Podcast image size: